 The organizations that get the most from coaching do not just fill seats.
 They make deliberate choices about who is ready, what they are working through, and why now.
-This guide is here to support that thinking.
+This guide walks through who benefits most from coaching, the moments where it has the highest impact, the practical steps to run a strong nomination round, and the forms and tools we recommend along the way.
+Skip ahead using the table of contents below if you have something specific in mind.

-The strongest nominees aren't necessarily the most senior or the highest-performing.
-They're the people at a genuine inflection point β where the right support at the right moment can meaningfully change their trajectory.
+The strongest nominees are not necessarily the most senior or the highest performing.
+They are the people at a genuine inflection point, where the right support at the right moment can meaningfully change their trajectory.

-A note on timing β Coaching isn't the right fit for everyone right now, and that's okay.
-If someone is navigating an active performance issue, doesn't have the bandwidth to genuinely commit, or needs clinical support rather than professional development β hold off.
+A note on timing.
+Coaching is not the right fit for everyone right now, and that is okay.
+If someone is navigating an active performance issue, does not have the bandwidth to genuinely commit, or needs clinical support rather than professional development, hold off.
 There will be a better moment.
 If a potential nominee hesitates, a brief conversation before nominating goes a long way.

 </aside>